galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 ## Running a test locally but using shared configuration

-When you run a test locally, but using shared configuration, the Galasa bootstrap file refers to the Galasa Ecosystem that you want to use.
-The Galasa framework is launched within the JVM on the local machine, but the framework consults the remote ecosystem to read configuration data.
+When you run a test locally, but using shared configuration, tthe Galasa bootstrap is set to the URL of the Galasa Ecosystem where the shared configuration is stored.
+The Galasa framework is launched within the JVM on the local machine, but the framework consults the remote ecosystem to read configuration data, but not the credentials properties as these are drawn from a local file.
 This is the key difference between running a test locally without using shared configuration.
 The test still runs in the local JVM and all test results and artifacts are stored on the local disk.

 ![running in local mode with shared configuration:](run-hybrid.png)